OMPSHUNYAYA/Shunyaya-Symbolic-Mathematics-Master-Docs/README.md

 # 🌐 Shunyaya Symbolic Mathematics — Master Index
 **Repository:** Shunyaya-Symbolic-Mathematics-Master-Docs

+---

+**All standards below include real scripts, deterministic demos, CI-validated POCs, and reproducible examples — this is a working symbolic system, not a theoretical concept.**

 This repository is the single entry point for the Shunyaya Symbolic Mathematics ecosystem.
 It links every active public project so that engineers, scientists, regulators, and partners can navigate the full framework without needing private context.